kittle/htmlwipe/README.md

 3. everything started from maxtreeheight is unimportant
 4. similarity should be less than maxmismatch

 This is quick prototype.
-Worked.
+Works.
 Check examples.

 Of course, a infinity improvements possible here.